makehumancommunity/community-plugins-mhapi/README.md

 ## API reference

-In the reference, "G.app.mhapi.<namespace>" has been excluded.
+In the reference, "G.app.mhapi._NAMESPACE_" has been excluded.
 So the "getHuman()" call found on the "internals" page here is actuall called "G.app.mhapi.internals.getHuman()".

 * [assets](docs/assets.md): These are calls related to reading, parsing and manipulating assets.
 * [internals](docs/internals.md): These are calls which you would normally not need to make.
 They give you low-level access to internal MakeHuman objects.